btqdesign/intellego/wp-content/plugins/threewp-broadcast/readme.txt

 * Spanish
 * Swedish

-The git repository can be found at: https://github.com/the-plainview/threewp_broadcast
+The git repository can be found at: https://bitbucket.org/edward_electric/broadcast

 == Installation ==

 1. Check that your web host has PHP v5.4.
-1. Activate the plugin locally or sitewide.
+1. Activate the plugin sitewide.
 The latter option is more common (and useful).

 == Screenshots ==